SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/firmware/README.txt

 *Controller support*
 --------------------

-Only the NTT Data Pad or the Famicom Network Controller can fully map the numberpads of the Intellivision controller.
+Only the Super Famicom NTT Data Keypad or the Famicom Network Controller can fully map the numberpads of the Intellivision controller.

 By default, the controller plugged into port two on the console will likely be seen as player one by the game, so the Core Options menu allows you to swap controllers.
 It also allows you to enable ECS, Intellivoice and Intellicart mapping.